rlugojr/sample-apps/example-elk-stack/README.md

 ![Elasticsearch Package](/example-elk-stack/readme-images/elasticsearch-package.png "Elasticsearch Package")

+###### Getting an error?
+> if you get an error building around SSLException related to
+> InvalidAlgorithmParameterException, then your java might be out of date.
+Jump
+> ahead to (an updated java package build)[#problems-with-keystores] and that
+> should take care of it.
+Come back up here, we will be waiting

+#### Deploy the first application

 To deploy and start the standalone application (in the `elasticsearch/sample-app/` directory) we will leverage the bash stager, which also allows us to specify the users and passwords that we will be using.
 Our